smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 By default PySNMP will search your local filesystem for ASN.1 MIB files you refer to.
 It can also be configured to automatically download them from remote hosts.
-We maintain a
-`collection <https://github.com/lextudio/mibs.snmplabs.com/tree/master/asn1>`_ of ASN.1 MIB modules
-that you can use in your SNMP projects.
+We maintain a collection of ASN.1 MIB modules on `mibs.pysnmp.com`_ that you can use in your SNMP projects.

 .. note::